Navya-K-N-24/SpendWise/README.md

 <hr/>

 ## Testing Summary

+### Automated Testing
+  - Tools Used: [Mention any testing frameworks or tools, e.g., Django TestCase.]

+  - **Features Tested:**
+    - **Unit Tests**
+      - Unit tests have been implemented for the following key features:
+        - User Registration: Tests the registration functionality, ensuring that users can register with valid data and are redirected correctly.
+        - User Login: Tests the login functionality, ensuring that users can log in successfully with valid credentials.
+        - Transaction CRUD Operations: Tests the creation, updating, and deletion of transactions.
+Ensures that the CRUD operations work as expected, and data is properly saved and modified in the database.

+      - **Integration Tests**
+        - Integration tests have been written to ensure end-to-end functionality, covering:
+          - The interaction between different components (e.g., creating a transaction after a successful login).
+          - Ensuring that the user flow works from registration to login to CRUD operations for transactions.

+  - **Running Tests**
+    - To run the tests for the application, use the following command:
+    - python3 manage.py test tracker

+  - **Testing Coverage**
+    - **User Registration & Login:** Ensures that users can successfully register and log in with valid credentials.
+    - **Transaction Operations:** Verifies that users can create, update, and delete transactions correctly.

+  - **Results:** [Summarise testing results, e.g., "All critical features worked as expected, including accessibility checks."]

 ### Manual Testing:
   - **Devices and Browsers Tested:**
     - Mobile, tablet, and desktop devices using Chrome, Firefox, and Edge.